Quickly add Temple site search to your website.

 - temple.edu sub-domains

-If you would like to add your web site domain to the search index please submit a support request using the Request Help tab on the Computer Services home page.
+If you would like to add your web site domain to the search index please submit a support request via TUhelp.

-No. Google Site Search does not index or crawl any restricted content protected behind the firewall or a login.
+No. Temple Site Search and Bing do not index or crawl any restricted content protected behind a firewall or authentication.